eserlxl/vglog-filter/doc/TAG_MANAGEMENT.md

     ./dev-bin/tag-manager cleanup 5
     ```

--   **`./dev-bin/tag-manager create <version>`**: Creates a new tag with the specified version.
+-   **`./dev-bin/tag-manager create <version> [commit]`**: Creates a new tag with the specified version at the given commit (defaults to HEAD).
 Use with caution, as this bypasses the automated release workflow.
     ```bash
+    # Create a tag for version 10.5.1 at HEAD
+    ./dev-bin/tag-manager create 10.5.1

-    # Create a tag for version 10.5.1 (use with caution)
+    # Create a tag for version 10.5.1 at specific commit
-    ./dev-bin/tag-manager create v10.5.1
+    ./dev-bin/tag-manager create 10.5.1 3f2c1d2
     ```

 -   **`./dev-bin/tag-manager info <tag>`**: Shows detailed information about a specific tag, including commit hash, author, date, and message.